openhab/openhab-docs/administration/console.md

 ### Change the Port Number

-The SSH port configuration is done through the file `org.apache.karaf.shell.cfg` file, located in the `etc` directory as [mentioned above](#console-settings-files-and-directories).
+The SSH port configuration is done through the file `org.apache.karaf.shell.cfg`, located in the `etc` directory as [mentioned above](#console-settings-files-and-directories).
 The `sshPort` entry controls the port number.
 `sshPort = 8101` is the default, but can be changed to any available port per your choosing.